mschlechter/Howtos/Git Server.md

     git commit -m "added readme"

-Our client repository is now in sync.
+Our workstation repository is now uptodate.

 ## Adding a remote and pushing changes to it

-If we want to sync our client repository with the one on the server, we need to add a remote on the workstation:
+If we want to sync our workstation repository with the one on the server, we need to add a remote on the workstation:

     git remote add server marc@server:repo/TestProject.git